My Favorite Puzzles

 }

-pochmann and SnapDragon from TopCoder suggested very fun and challenging variations to this problem (using the same restrictions):
+pochmann and SnapDragon from TopCoder suggested entertaining and challenging variations to this problem (using the same restrictions):

 Puzzle: Program that prints itself.

-In your favorite programming language write a program that, when run, will print out its own source code.
-Bonus puzzle: write this program without using external resources - you have the interpreter for your language, you have the output and you can't interact with your environment in any other way.
+In your favorite programming language, write a program that, when run, will print out its own source code.
+Bonus puzzle: write this program without using external resources — you have the interpreter for your language and you have the output, but you can't interact with your environment in any other way.
 (Such programs are called quines).

 Counting Information